rileyjmurray/sageopt/ROADMAP.md

 3. Allow some logging during this reduction phase, so users have a sense for how long it's going to take.

-## Remove separate ordinary vs conditional SAGE implementations

-Find a way to unify the compilation process in an efficient way.
-Maybe figure out how to do this alongside CVXPY integration.